greenelab/phenoplier_manuscript/manuscript.md

 ## Discussion

+`NOTE:`{.red}
+- mention GenomeSuperSignature here, we do not rely on a single representation
+- gene modules represent interpretable features, but we do not really need metadata on sample to perform the tasks in this study (although much would be lost)

 We have introduced a novel computational strategy that integrates statistical associations from TWAS with groups of genes (gene modules) that have similar expression patterns across the same cell types.
 Our key innovation is that we project gene-trait associations through a latent representation derived not strictly from measures of normal tissue but also cell types under a variety of stimuli and at various developmental stages.